 See the ncdns documentation.

-The ncdns Windows installer also automatically installs and configures Namecoin Core and Dnssec-Trigger/Unbound, and sets up TLS certificate validation in Chromium, Google Chrome, and Opera if they are installed.
+The ncdns Windows installer also automatically installs and configures Namecoin Core and Dnssec-Trigger/Unbound, and sets up TLS certificate validation in any supported web browsers that are installed (see documentation for a list of supported browsers).
 It’s basically all you need for browsing

 .bit domain names.
 Release signed by Hugo Landau.

 Before running the ncdns Windows installer, you will need to install the Visual C++ Redistributable for Visual Studio 2012.